-Mike Haddon, Executive Director of the Utah Department of Corrections (UDC), has appointed Chyleen Richey to serve as the UDC Deputy Director, overseeing the Training Bureau, Planning and Research Bureau, Administrative Services Bureau, Facilities Bureau, Utah Correctional Industries and the Clinical Services Bureau, as well as assisting with Legislative work.
+Mike Haddon, Executive Director of the Utah Department of Corrections (UDC), has appointed Chyleen Richey to serve as the UDC Deputy Director, overseeing the Training Bureau, Planning and Research Bureau, Administrative Services Bureau, Facilities Bureau, Finance Bureau, Utah Correctional Industries and the Clinical Services Bureau, as well as assisting with Legislative work.

 Both Deputies, Jim Hudspeth and Chyleen Richey, will work closely with UDC leadership team in making strategic decisions that lay ahead.

 “I’ve known and worked with Chyleen for more than 20 years,” Director Haddon said.
 “She brings to the Department a very unique skill set including a strong understanding of initiatives we are currently working on and experience both with correctional issues and legislative processes.
 We are very fortunate to have her join our team.”

 Chyleen comes to the Department having served almost seven years on the Utah Board of Pardons and Parole (BOPP), including her appointment to Chair of the Board of Pardons and Parole in 2017.

 “As a Board member and Chair of the Board, Chyleen demonstrated leadership and vision by advancing quality and process improvements in the parole and pardon process,” said Greg Johnson, executive director of BOPP.
 “In her new capacity she will continue to improve the criminal justice system as she draws upon her ability to bring agency partners together to support common public safety goals.”